 Thus, it is understandable that Carol Mitchell, a compassionate and capable woman in the late 1960's was galvanized to action as she developed a deep maternal love for an eight year-old boy living at the state institution where she worked.

 Carol found in David's challenges, indignities, and God-given rights an inescapable call to action.
 In essence, she discovered a new kind of love through David Tresch, and in the process discovered her own path.

 Carol Mitchell was eager to start her first post-high school job at a mental health residential facility in Western Pennsylvania.

 In 1963, housing facilities for patients with mental retardation consisted of bare subsistence, abusive conditions, and meager funding.
 David, the object of Carol's compassion, had been institutionalized since the age of three.
 As a new employee first encountering him five years later, Carol was shocked to see this beautiful little blue-eyed boy tied to a chair.

 In her youthful enthusiasm, Carol untied David and immediately discovered the reason for his restraints.
-With the flash of a hand, David began to beat himself violently, striking his fragile face until it was a mass of bruises.
+David began to beat himself violently, striking his fragile face until it was a mass of bruises.

-Over the next several months and years, David assumed greater personal importance in Carol's life, becoming a beloved "son" to her as she painstakingly helped him to overcome his self-abuse.
+Over the next several years, David assumed greater personal importance in Carol's life, becoming a beloved "son" to her as she painstakingly helped him to overcome his self-abuse.

-Ultimately, it was their loving, reciprocal relationship that spawned Carol's quest for greater respect for all persons with profound retardation
+Ultimately, it was their loving, reciprocal relationship that spawned Carol's quest for broader understanding and respect for all persons with profound retardation

 To this day, Carol believes that God sent her to David, for it was his "torture turned to trust" that led her to accept God in a more personal and inclusive way.